10 Best Diet Tips for Common Cold Prevention

 #1: Up Your Allicin Intake

 Since ancient times, garlic has been a popular folk remedy for a vast range of ailments, including the common cold and flu.
 In 1858, Louis Pasteur discovered that bacteria died when they were exposed to garlic.
 More recent research has shown that garlic's anti-bacterial and anti-viral activity against infections comes from allicin, a compound that is found in garlic when the plant is crushed or chopped.
-Allicin is also found in other plants of the Allium family, including onions and scallops.
+Allicin is also found in other plants of the Allium family, including onions and shallots.
 For more information about garlic and flu, see the article Garlic – A Natural Cure Common Cold and Flu?.

 #2: Cut Down on Foods That Are High in Sugar